What is Community Safety?

 Community Safety is all about making our communities safer and better places to work and live.
 It is concerned with reducing crime and disorder, responding to public fears and perceptions, tackling the problems through multi-agency working and supporting victims.

 Community Safety Partnerships (formally Crime and Disorder Partnerships) were created by the Crime and Disorder Act 1998, the act requires statutory agencies; local authorities, police authorities, fire services and health authorities set up a CSP to work with partners, the community and voluntary sector to tackle crime and disorder, anti-social behaviour, substance misuse and reduce re-offending in its area.
-You can find out more information about the Dartford Community Safety Partnership here.
+Find out more information about the Dartford Community Safety Partnership.

 Yes, Section 17 of the Crime and Disorder Act 1998 requires the statutory agencies to consider crime and disorder reduction in the exercise of their duties, activities and decision making.
 This means that all policies, strategies and service delivery need to consider the likely impact on crime and disorder.
 This legal duty affects all Council services as well as agencies that are contracted by, or that legally contract to work in partnership with, the Council and its provision of its services.